-Page 2 will look at the belief in 4-leaf clovers as lucky charms....
+Next we will look at the belief in 4-leaf clovers as lucky charms.

-We have seen on Page 1 that the three leaves of the "shamrock" represent the three persons of the Trinity.
+As we have seen above, the three leaves of the "shamrock" represent the three persons of the Trinity.
 But what of the notion that four leaf clovers bring good luck?
 Since the operative number here is four, the history behind these lucky charms clearly must be different from the Trinitarian tradition behind the shamrock.
 It is widely believed that the significance invested in them goes back to pre-Christian Celtic times, although I haven't found the evidence to back up this assertion.

 The Williams College website does allude to a legend involving Adam and Eve, stating, "Eve is said to have carried a 4-leaf clover with her as she left the garden."

 Celtic dominance once extended across Ireland and much of Western Europe.
 It was the Druids (Celtic priests) who elevated four leaf clovers to the status of good-luck charms, allegedly potent against malevolent spirits.
 Their status as Celtic charms is the origin of the modern belief in their power to bestow good luck.